Tyler Johnson

 Science Goal: Search for axion dark matter using quantum and microwave technologies.

 WL Involvement: Yale is responsible for systems engineering, cryogenics, and magnetics.
-Lamoreaux and Maruyama are PIs of HAYSTAC, Maruyama is deputy spokesperson of ALPHA and PI of RAY.
+Lamoreaux and Maruyama are PIs of HAYSTAC, Maruyama is spokesperson of ALPHA and PI of RAY.

 Inside HAYSTAC axion dark matter experiment instrument.